neo-project/docs/docs/en-us/node/gui/wallet.md

 4. Click `OK` and the wallet is successfully created, which by default comes with a standard account.

-   > [!Note]
-   >
-   > Due to the role of change mechanism, the remainder of the assets is transferred to the first address by default.
-Thus, there is a need to back up the corresponding private key and wallet.

 ## Viewing the wallet information